 Market Development.
 The Procter & Gamble Company uses market development as a supporting intensive growth strategy.
 Market development contributes to the company’s growth through entry into new markets or market segments.
 For example, Procter & Gamble could enter new market segments when it creates an entirely new product line or when it changes its market focus.
 In this way, Procter & Gamble can expect a new revenue stream.
 The generic competitive strategy of differentiation makes it easier for P&G to enter new markets or market segments when implementing this intensive growth strategy.
 Also, a strategic objective based on market development is to increase Procter & Gamble’s R&D investment in new product lines, or to reform its marketing strategies to enter new segments in a growing or stable consumer goods market.

 Diversification.
 Diversification is one of Procter & Gamble’s supporting intensive growth strategies.
 This intensive strategy involves establishing new business operations.
 For example, every acquisition and corresponding business diversification in Procter & Gamble’s history has led to considerable growth.
 However, this intensive growth strategy is considerably difficult to implement because of its large-scale effects on P&G’s business organization.
 For instance, each acquisition leads to adjustments in Procter & Gamble’s organizational structure (business structure).
-The differentiation generic strategy helps build competitive advantage the company needs to succeed in new business operations.
-Also, this intensive strategy leads to the strategic objective of using an aggressive approach to acquire other firms to grow Procter & Gamble’s business.
+The generic competitive strategy of differentiation helps build competitive advantage that the company needs to succeed in new business operations.
+Also, diversification as an intensive growth strategy leads to the strategic objective of using an aggressive approach to acquire other firms to grow Procter & Gamble’s business.

 References